Essex-class aircraft carrier: Evolution of the Air Group

 By the mid-to-late 1960s, the attack air wing had evolved.
 Oriskany deployed with two squadrons of F-8J Crusaders, three squadrons of A-4E Skyhawks, E-1 Tracers, EKA-3B Skywarriors, and RF-8G photo Crusaders.
 In 1970, the three A-4 squadrons were replaced by two squadrons of A-7A Corsair IIs.
 The F-4 Phantom II and A-6 Intruder were considered too heavy to operate from the Essex-class.

 Tasked and fitted out as an ASW carrier (CVS), the air wing of an Essex such as Bennington in the 1960s consisted of two squadrons of S2F Trackers and one squadron of SH-34 Seabat ASW helicopters (replaced in 1964 by SH-3A Sea Kings).
 Airborne early warning was first provided by modified EA-1Es; these were upgraded in 1965 to E-1Bs.
 A small detachment of A-4Bs or A-4Cs (4 aircraft) were also embarked to provide daylight fighter protection for the ASW aircraft.

 Landing platform helicopter–converted ships such as Boxer never had an angled landing deck installed and flew only helicopters such as the UH-34 Seahorse and CH-46 Sea Knight.
-Four converted Essex-class ships served alongside the purpose built s providing floating helicopter bases for US Marines.
+Three converted Essex-class ships served alongside the purpose built s providing floating helicopter bases for US Marines.
 The LPHs were sometimes also used as aircraft ferries for all branches of the U.S. armed forces.
 The AV-8A Harrier arrived into Marine Corps inventory too late to see regular fixed wing operations return to these ships.
 It was possible to launch and recover small aircraft like the OV-10 Bronco without need of catapult or arresting wires, but this was very rarely permitted on these straight-deck ships for safety reasons and to avoid interruption of helicopter operations.